TysonPWilliams/ISK1001-Group-Presentation-AG-TW/README.md

 # Budget Manager with Bitcoin Tracking

-This is a personal finance application that helps you manage your income, expenses, and crypto investments.
+Budget Manager with Bitcoin Tracking is a personal finance application designed to help users manage their income, expenses, and cryptocurrency investments.
+It allows users to track spending, categorise expenses, and analyze financial data stored in CSV files.
+Additionally, it features real-time Bitcoin price tracking via the CoinMarketCap API, enabling users to monitor their BTC holdings alongside their overall budget.

 ## Features: